ibm-cloud-docs/power-iaas/ibmi-license-info.md

   - IBM DB2 Web Query for i Standard Edition (5733-WQS)
   - Rational Development Studio for IBM i (5770-WDS)

     Each of the above programs are individually priced.
 The selected licensed programs are injected to your VM instance or install specific licensed program solutions on your VM instance.
-If you want to use these programs on your IBM i VM instance, you must order these licensed programs through Power Systems Virtual Server; you cannot use existing licenses in your VM instance.
+If you want to use these programs on your IBM i VM instance, you must order these licensed programs through Power Systems Virtual Server you cannot use existing licenses in your VM instance.

 4. Check the service agreement box and click **Save edits and order** to complete the instance modification process and to accept the price.